walterjin6/flickr-picture-search-backend/README.md

 4. MongoDB: to store username and password
 5. Mongoose: for ORM
 6. Postman: to test the API
-7. Jest: to run tests and provide test coverage
+7. Jest/supertest: to run tests and provide test coverage
+8. Axios: to make api requests